microsoft/bedrock/cluster/environments/azure-common-infra/README.md

 ## Getting Started

-1. Follow the instructions on the [main Azure page](../../azure) in this repo to create a [Service Principal](https://github.com/yradsmikham/bedrock/tree/infra-docs/cluster/azure#create-an-azure-service-principal) and to [Configure Terraform CLI for Azure](https://github.com/yradsmikham/bedrock/tree/infra-docs/cluster/azure#configure-terraform-cli-for-azure)
+1. Follow the instructions on the [main Azure page](../../azure) in this repo to create a [Service Principal](https://github.com/yradsmikham/bedrock/tree/infra-docs/cluster/azure#create-an-azure-service-principal) and to [Configure Terraform CLI for Azure](https://github.com/yradsmikham/bedrock/tree/infra-docs/cluster/azure#configure-terraform-cli-for-azure).
 2. Copy this template directory to a repo of its own.
 Bedrock environments remotely reference the Terraform modules that they need and do not need be housed in the Bedrock repo:

-`cp -r cluster/environments/azure-simple cluster/environments/<your new cluster name>`
+    `cp -r cluster/environments/azure-common-infra cluster/environments/<your new cluster name>`

-Then, proceed with the following steps to complete the `azure-common-infra` deployment.
+When this is complete, proceed with the following steps to complete the `azure-common-infra` deployment.

 ### Create Storage Account in Azure